 In conclusion, the media is influenced by corporate entities and family dynasties that have connections to the government.
-Add in anti-media sentiments by the President and you have a perfect recipe for a reduction in press freedom and limitations on plurality.
+Add in anti-media sentiments by the former President, and you have a perfect recipe for a reduction in press freedom and limitations on plurality.

 |Top 5 Brazil Media Sources by Web Rank|

 Last Updated on May 12, 2023 by Media Bias Fact Check